Representing General Stochastic Processes as Martingale Laws: Filtered random variables and their prediction process

 The class of all $S$-valued filtered random variables is denoted by $\FR(S)$; if $S$ is clear from the context we write $\FR$ instead of $\FR(S)$.
 Again, we refer to the elements of the tuple $\fp X$ by $\Omega^\fp X, \F^\fp X, \P^\fp X$, $(\F_t^\fp X)_{t \in [0,1]}$ and $X$. \end{definition}

-Note that every filtered process is in particular a filtered random variable, but the converse is not true because in the definition of a filtered random variable no adaptedness condition is present.
+As mentioned above, every filtered process is in particular a filtered random variable, but the converse is not true because in the definition of a filtered random variable no adaptedness condition is present.
 The relation between filtered processes and filtered random variables is further examined in Section~\ref{sec:adapted}.
 In particular, we show that these concepts are equivalent in a certain sense and that results on filtered random variables can be translated into results on filtered processes and vice versa.